-(a) subscription to access all Legal Documents during the subscription period and may, depending on the types of plan sold on the Website, include other features such as online secure storage, legal health check and automated easy Employee Share Scheme (“ESS”) creation (see Part A);
+(a) subscription to access all Legal Documents during the subscription period and may, depending on the types of plan sold on the Website, include other features such as online secure storage, legal health check, workflows, Legal Advice Plans and automated easy Employee Share Scheme (“ESS”) creation (see Part A and additional sections);

 (b) Introduction to Lawyers/Quoting Services (see Part B); and